 This is the world's #9 best bookstore, according to The Guardian.
 It isn't a grand building, nor a flashy setup.
-In a way, it reminded me of Posada Books in Brussels (which unfortunately closed its doors on May 2014), with its old world atmosphere, its quiet and understated message that books are what count, and they have them for you, if you happen to want for one.
+In a way, it reminded me of Posada Books in Brussels (which unfortunately closed its doors in May 2014), with its old-world atmosphere, its quiet and understated message that books are what count, and they have them for you if you happen to want one.

 Quiet, Unpretentious, Old World

 What's most impressive about this bookstore is its quiet, unpretentious, corner store atmosphere.
-It's seriously charming, combining lighting and panels and old furniture to create that bookstore of old feel.
-And as old bookstores the world over, it's peacefully silent, such as a library would be.
+It's seriously charming, combining lighting and panels and old furniture to create that old bookstore feel.
+And like old bookstores the world over, it's peacefully silent, such as a library would be.

-The shushed ambience, the subdued but perfectly adequate lightning, create that unique book adoring scene that can only be found in true bookstores.
+The shushed ambiance and the subdued but perfectly adequate lightning create that unique book adoring scene that can only be found in true bookstores.

 In a way, if not for the books predominantly in Japanese, I could have found myself just anywhere in the world.
 Perhaps that's the nature and soul of bookstores –no matter the country they are in, books create a unique language that's universally understood.